Use AWS PrivateLink with Confluent Cloud¶

 --cloud-account 123456789012

-Your AWS PrivateLink connection status will transition from Pending to Ready in the Confluent Cloud Console.
+When the AWS PrivateLink connection status transitions from Pending to Ready in the Confluent Cloud Console, proceed to configure the Private Endpoints in your VPC.

 Provision PrivateLink endpoints in AWS¶